 - How much help they need and from who to realize the home of their dreams.

 We validated the size and characteristics of the market by collecting key demographic information that included zip+4, gender, income, and number of children at home, along with price sensitivity, perceived value for new product concepts, attitudes, and aspirations.
 These data were appended to our proprietary database of U.S consumers to further describe benefit segments.

 Through our ethnographies and survey data collection, we were able to characterize four segments of U.S consumers on numerous dimensions, including

 - Their propensity to do the work themselves

 - The premium they would pay for materials that benefit them

 Building Segment Personas

-For example, one segment was of DIYers, who value being able to do more of the work themselves, giving them more control and saving them money.
-They would pay an approximate 25% premium on the price of building materials for that benefit.
-This is wholly consistent with the fact that 56% of them did or will do some of work themselves, and one-third of them will do all of the work themselves.
-When contractors are engaged, their workmanship and experience at competitive prices that are fair are determinant.
-They want to save big from their DIY role.
+For example, one segment was of DIYers, who value being able to do more of the work themselves, giving them more control and saving money.
+They were willing to pay an approximate 25% premium on the price of building materials for that benefit.
+This is wholly consistent with the fact that 56% of them would do some of work themselves, and one-third of them would do all of the work themselves.
+When contractors are hired, their workmanship and experience at competitive prices that are fair are determinant.
+These DIYers want to save big from their DIY role.

 With that knowledge, segment personas were built to transform the data into hypothetical customers.
-Walking the “Halls of Personas”—six-foot cutouts of each of the four key segments with their descriptive profiles—made the demand real to the organization.
-But more was needed to build distinct and effective marketing campaigns for the segments.
-To understand a day in the life of the target, we appended what we learned from the survey to what we know about the segment living in the zip+4 area code.
+Walking the “Halls of Personas”—six-foot cutouts of each of the four key segments with their descriptive profiles—made the demand real to our client.
+However, more was needed to build distinct and effective marketing campaigns for the segments.
+To understand a day in the life of the target customer, we appended what we learned from the survey to what we know about the segment living in the zip+4 area code.